ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-3.md

 ## Back to software

 So... how *do* we implement said hand-waving?
-Preferably without adding intrusive lists inside netlist nodes which can end up growing unboundedly in size?
+Preferably without adding lists inside netlist nodes which can end up growing unboundedly in size?

 The obvious approach is to just _have_ said lists and make every netlist node store a list of outstanding writes to it.
 Trying to acquire a lock on the node will check for hazards.